Pulp (band)

+The band released We Love Life in 2001 and then took a decade-long break, having sold more than 10 million records.
+Pulp reunited in 2011 to play multiple festivals and released "After You" in 2013, their first song in 12 years.
+The band reunited a second time in 2022 to tour once again, and later released their eighth album More in June 2025.

 History

 Early years: 1978–1983

 Pulp were formed in 1978 at The City School in Sheffield by Jarvis Cocker, then 15 years old, and Peter Dalton, then 14.
 Cocker's original preference was to name the band after the film Pulp starring Michael Caine, though it was decided that this was too short.
 Instead, the two took inspiration from a copy of the Financial Times which listed the Arabicas coffee bean in its commodity index.
 Cocker and Dalton used this, with a slight spelling change, and the band became "Arabicus".
 Early rehearsals took place in Cocker's house and featured Cocker, Dalton and Dalton's younger brother Ian.
 After finally deciding on "Arabicus Pulp", a fixed line-up was then established: Cocker, Dalton and two friends of theirs, David "Fungus" Lockwood and Mark Swift.
 The band played their first public gig at Rotherham Arts Centre in July 1980.
 Later that year, Cocker met future member Russell Senior, who recognised Cocker from his charismatic sales techniques in his part-time job at the local fish market.

-Their musical style at this time was varied, approximately described as "a cross between ABBA and The Fall".
+Pulp's musical style at this time was varied, approximately described as "a cross between ABBA and the Fall".
 A local fanzine also noted this eclecticism, describing them as sounding "as if they listen to the John Peel show every night in an endless quest for influences".
 Indeed, in October 1981, they gave a demo tape to Peel, who granted them a Peel Session.
 The session was a giant leap forward for the young band, who became well known on the local music scene as a result.
-The tracks recorded were in the typical Sheffield sound of the time (cf. The Human League and Comsat Angels): electronic new wave and post-punk.
+The tracks recorded were in the typical Sheffield sound of the time (cf. the Human League and Comsat Angels): electronic new wave and post-punk.
 These tracks were released in 2006 on The Peel Sessions compilation.